s3git/s3git/README.md

 s3git: git for Cloud Storage
 ============================

 s3git applies the git philosophy to Cloud Storage.
-If you know git, you know how to use s3git...
+If you know git, you will know how to use s3git...

 s3git is a simple CLI tool that allows you to create a *distributed*, *decentralized* and *versioned* repository.
 It scales limitlessly to 100s of millions of files and PBs of storage and stores your data safely in S3.
 Yet huge repos can be cloned on the SSD of your laptop for making local changes, committing and pushing back.